mrpannic/word-score/README.md

 ## Routes

+- You can access the app from http://localhost:8000 if you are running the app from docker

 | Request    | Endpoint               | Description            | Query Params       |
 | ---------- | ---------------------- | ---------------------- | ------------------ |
 | GET        | /api/v1/score/{word}   | Get a word score       | source(required)   |